ctrl-z-9000-times/npc_maker/README.md

 # The NPC Maker

 The NPC Maker is a framework for interacting with simulated environments that contain AI agents.
-It defines software interfaces that separate the environments from their surrounding concerns, and provides APIs for using them.
+It defines software interfaces that separate environments from their surrounding concerns, and provides APIs for using them.
 The framework also provides a collection of ready-to-use tools and environments.